ChesterOfTheSemester/CanvasNext-2015/README.md

 This library does layer-based rendering.
 You can change an object's *layer* value asynchronously.
 You can access layers and settings in the *layer* scope.

 You can enable WebGL for layers individually for the purpose of speed.
+Think of them as particle-containers or simply layers with many movable objects.
 It will draw objects as cubes.

 ```javascript
 game.layers[0].use_webgl = true;